any2api/any2api.github.io/about.md

 <a name="what-is"></a>
 ## What is any2api?

 The *any2api* framework lets you wrap arbitrary executables (scripts, Chef cookbooks, Juju charms, compiled programs, etc.) by auto-generating containerized and portable APIs.
-This is to ease integration and orchestration of different kinds of executables, e.g., to implement automated deployment processes on top of these executables.
+This is to ease integration and orchestration of different kinds of executables, for instance, to implement automated deployment processes on top of these executables.

 It's a fully modular and extensible *APIfication* framework.
-[Modules](/modules) are shipped as [npm modules](https://www.npmjs.org/browse/keyword/any2api), but not all of them have to be implemented in JavaScript/Node.js.
+[Modules](/modules) are shipped as [npm modules](https://www.npmjs.org/browse/keyword/any2api), but they do not have to be implemented in JavaScript/Node.js.
+Pick your favorite language/technology to build great modules.
 Currently, [any2api-cli](https://github.com/any2api/any2api-cli) provides a [command-line](/cli-server) interface; a web-based user interface is planned.

 <a name="why-use"></a>